joshborup/signed_and_unsigned_uploads_cloudinary/README.md

         formData.append("file", file[0]);
 ```

-this is all then uploaded to cloudinary using the API Base URL which can be found in your cloudinary account dashboard
+the form is then uploaded to cloudinary using the API Base URL which can be found in your cloudinary account dashboard

 ```
         axios.post(CLOUDINARY_UPLOAD_URL, formData).then(response => {
             console.log(response.data);
 ```
-Set state with the secure url for the uploaded image that is sent back from cloudinary
+Set state with the secure url that is returned from cloudinary
 ```
             this.setState({
                 uploadedFileCloudinaryUrl: response.data.secure_url